$S^1$-equivariant bordism, invariant metrics of positive scalar curvature, and rigidity of elliptic genera: -manifolds not satisfying Condition C

+Here the \(V^{j_\alpha}_\alpha\) are to be understood as real representations of the groups in question, that is, after forgetting the complex structure.

-Therefore for each real slice type \(\rho\) there is a preferred complex slice type \(\sigma\) such that after forgetting the complex structure we have \(\rho=\sigma\).
+In particular, for each real slice type \(\rho\) there is a preferred complex slice type \(\sigma\) such that after forgetting the complex structure we have \(\rho=\sigma\).

 Note that this slice type is the first complex slice type representing \(\rho\) with respect to the ordering introduced in Section~\ref{sec:unitary}.
 We call two complex slice types equivalent if they represent the same real slice type.

 The ordering of preferred complex slice types induces an ordering of the real slice types.
 Moreover, this leads to a sequence \(\mathcal{G}_i\) of families of slice types such that

 We will show by induction on \(i\) that every \([M] \in \Omega_*^{G,S^1}[\frac{1}{2}][\mathcal{G}_i]\) can be represented by an effective \(S^1\)-manifold which satisfies Condition C.